-Below is a list of national resources with factual information regarding COVID-19.
+Below is a list of national resources with information regarding COVID-19.

-While Port Property offices are closed to the public, residents can pay rent by either:
+While Port Property offices are closed to the public, residents can pay rent by:

 - Logging into the Rent Café resident portal; or

-- Mail a check made out to Port Property Management and mailing to:
+- Mailing a check made out to Port Property Management to:

 Port Property Management